ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 .. note::

     In some cases, the authentication might need specific approval.
-If you do still get authentication errors like those that follow, click the link in the log to authorize the workflow.
+If you still get authentication errors like those that follow, click the link in the log to authorize the workflow.